 Bridge Lab Project - Interview w/ Jerry

-Jerry and I first met last summer at Doing Good, where we spent a lot of time talking about the reality of STEM education in different parts of the world.
+Jerry and I first met two summers ago at Doing Good, where we spent a lot of time talking about the reality of STEM education in different parts of the world.
 As a founder of the RobotArm Project, I’ve spent months in the lab, but I knew that theoretical planning only goes so far.
-To make this project work, I needed a reality check on what classrooms in Vietnam actually look like.
+To make this project work, I needed to talk with someone more familiar with matters on the ground.

 The Reality of the Classroom